-Prerequisite: Students must be in 11th or 12th grade.
+Students must be in 11th or 12th grade.

-This course is designed as an introduction to the world of psychology.
+This college prep elective course is designed as an introduction to the world of psychology, and it satisfies the UC/CSU "g" requirement for one semester.
 Psychology is the science of the mind and the mental processes that control our behavior.
-This course will explore numerous psychological topics such as: the beginnings of psychology, adolescent development and the brain, state of consciousness, forensic psychology, personality development, abnormal psychology, and social psychology.
-These topics will be explored through various methods, such as lecture, projects (both group and individual), hands-on activities, videos, and self-reflection assignments.
+Students will learn about numerous psychological topics such as: the beginnings of psychology, biology and the brain, human development, states of consciousness, personality, abnormal psychology (psychological disorders), and social psychology.
+These concepts will be explored through various methods, such as projects (both group and individual), hands-on activities, videos, and self-reflection assignments.